-105 In Ref.
-[147], Eq.
+107In Ref.
+[149], eq.
 (D.2.1) is called the Takagi factorization of a complex symmetric matrix.
 We choose to refer to this as Takagi diagonalization to emphasize and contrast this with the more standard diagonalization of normal matrices by a unitary similarity transformation.
-In particular, not all complex symmetric matrices are diagonalizable by a similarity transformation, whereas complex symmetric matrices are always Takagi diagonalizable.
+In particular, not all complex symmetric matrices are diagonalizable by a similarity transformation, whereas complex symmetric matrices are always Takagi-diagonalizable.